mikeroyal/Retro-Gaming-Guide/README.md

 [yuzu](https://yuzu-emu.org) is an experimental open-source emulator for the Nintendo Switch from the creators of Citra.

+[m64p](https://m64p.github.io/) is a Nintendo 64 Emulator.
+It uses mupen64plus-gui, a brand new mupen64plus frontend written in Qt5.
+It supports all of the things you’d expect from a frontend (savestate management, pausing, screenshots, etc.).

+[DeSmuME](https://desmume.org/) is a Nintendo DS emulator.

+[Snes9x](https://www.snes9x.com/) is a portable, freeware Super Nintendo Entertainment System (SNES) emulator.

+[bsnes](https://github.com/bsnes-emu/bsnes) is a Super Nintendo (SNES) emulator focused on performance, features, and ease of use.

+[mGBA](https://mgba.io/) is a new emulator for running Game Boy Advance games.
+It aims to be faster and more accurate than many existing Game Boy Advance emulators, as well as adding features that other emulators lack.

 [DOSBox](https://www.dosbox.com/) is an open-source DOS emulator which primarily focuses on running DOS Games.

+[DOSBox Staging](https://github.com/dosbox-staging/dosbox-staging) is a full x86 CPU emulator (independent of host architecture), capable of running DOS programs that require real or protected mode.

+[Flycast](https://github.com/flyinghead/flycast) is a multi-platform Sega Dreamcast, Naomi and Atomiswave emulator derived from reicast.

+[PCSX2](https://pcsx2.net/) is a Playstation 2 'emulator', a free program that tries to replicate the Playstation 2 console to enable you to play PS2 games on your PC.

+[RPCS3](https://rpcs3.net/) is an experimental open-source Sony PlayStation 3 emulator and debugger written in C++ for Windows and Linux.
+RPCS3 started development in May of 2011 by its founders DH and Hykem.
+The emulator is currently capable of running over 1800 commercial titles powered by Vulkan and OpenGL.

+[PCXS4](https://ps4emulator.org/) is a PlayStation 4 emulator for playing PS4 games.

 [MAME](https://www.mamedev.org/) is a Arcade Machine Emulator.

 [xemu](https://xemu.app/) is an original Xbox emulator.

+[Xenia](https://github.com/xenia-project/xenia) is an Xbox 360 Emulator.

 ## Steam
 [Back to the Top](https://github.com/mikeroyal/Retro-Gaming-Guide#table-of-contents)